liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 **Categorization:** specifies the content type from a list of options.
 They are *Announcements*, *Blogs*, *General*, *News*, *Press Release*, and *Test*.
 You can also create tags to make the content easier to find in a search.
+Note that these categories are defined by a property in the properties file; see the `journal.article.types` property in chapter 20 for further information.

 **Schedule:** customizes the date and time your content publishes and/or expires.

-**Display Page:** lets you determine where the web contents will be displayed when linked from other pages.
+**Display Page:** lets you determine where the web contents are displayed when linked from other pages.
 The concept of the Canonical URL is new to Liferay 6.1.
-The Canonical URL is unique for articles that will redirect the visitor to the default display page of the article.
+The Canonical URL is unique for articles that redirect the visitor to the article's default display page.

 Imagine you have a newspaper with a sports section and a technology section.
 You add a Sports page and a Tech page to your site, each one with a specific banner and look and feel.
 You want the articles to appear in the appropriate pages, but you know in Liferay articles are not related to pages.
 You can add an article as often as you like in different web content display portlets or in configured Asset Publishers.
-But if you have a *View in context* link where will you show your article?
-This is where the default display page comes in.
-Each article defined with a default display page will be shown with other related articles in the same display page.
+But if you have a *View in context* link, where will you show your article?
+This is where you'd use a default display page.
+Articles that have a default display page defined are shown with other related articles in the same display page.

 Imagine you have 100 sports articles and 100 tech articles.
 In previous versions